vlimki/tuillama/README.md

 ## Limitations (for now)

 * Models and custom options require manually editing the config file and restarting the app
+* The UI is clumsy at times + you must have the proper chat open at all times whilst the LLM is typing
 * No image support (this should be relatively easy to fix)
 * A bunch of other stuff, probably, since the app is so minimal